frasertweedale/notes-redhat/design/pki-sub-ca.rst

 The ``CertificateAuthority.initCRL()`` method is responsible for initialising a CA's CRLIPs.
 This method needs to be updated to read lightweight CAs' CRLIP configuration from the database (or infer it from other data).
-For the top-level CA, the existing behaviour shall be retained.
+For the host CA, the existing behaviour shall be retained.